non-ai-licenses/non-ai-licenses/README.md

 # <img width="24" src="hal.png"></img> Non-AI Licenses

-This repository contains templates for software licenses that restrict software from being used in AI training datasets or AI technologies.
+This repository contains templates for software and digital work licenses that restrict software and other work from being used in AI training datasets or AI technologies.

 <p align="center"><img width="40" src="hal.png"> </img></p>